Can you tell me a bit more about the Bullet R1?

 How do I purchase a Bullet R1?

-We currently have official distributors in Australia, Japan, Singapore, South Africa, South Korea, Taiwan, and Thailand.
+We currently have official distributors in Australia, Japan, Singapore, South Africa, South Korea, Taiwan, Thailand, and the United States.

 If you live in one of these places please click the “Where to Buy” button up above.